5 Free Sessions from ESPID 2019

 The following ESPID 2019 sessions were live-streamed from the Meeting to support medical education and advancement in paediatric infectious diseases.

-You can still access their recordings until July 31st on the ESPID Education Portal!
+Whether you are an ESPID member or not, you can now access their recordings on the ESPID Education Portal!

 PIDS/ESPID Joint Plenary Symposium